Child Sex Abuse Statute of Limitations Grades

 Missouri-12-300x100

 In Virginia, victims of child sexual abuse have until their 38th birthday (which is 20 years after turning 18) to file a civil lawsuit.
 This is outlined in Va.
 Stat. § 8.01-243(D).
-Adult victims of sexual abuse have 10 years to file a lawsuit and a new law passed in 2023 extends this period to 15 years for adult victims of sexual abuse if the perpetrator was a “person of authority.”
+Adult victims of sexual abuse have 10 years to file a lawsuit and a new law passed in 2023 extends this period to 15 years for adult victims of sexual abuse if the perpetrator was a “person of authority.

-The 20 year SOL law in Virginia was enacted in 2011 with not revival window.
-However, Virginia has a somewhat unique 20-year statutory “discovery tolling” period.
 Under this rule, victims with repressed memories of their abuse can file a lawsuit 20-years after they first discover their mental injury and its causal connection to the sexual abuse.
 Unfortunately, this 20-year discovery rule only applies to claims against individual abusers, not third-party defendants.
 Virginia Sex Abuse Lawsuits

 Missouri-1-300x100